agarwal-anushka/agarwal-anushka/README.md

 - 👋 Hi, I’m @agarwal-anushka
 - 👀 I’m interested in programming and developing new skills
-- 🌱 I’m currently learning object-oriented programming
+- 🌱 I’m currently learning front-end technologies
 - 💞️ I’m looking to collaborate on projects to learn from it
 - 📫 How to reach me: mail id- anushkaagarwal812@gmail.com
 - 😄 Pronouns: she/her